 Dr. David J. Kim was appointed President of the University of Valley Forge (UVF) on April 5, 2017.

 He is an alumnus of the University of Valley Forge (1997) and holds a Master of Divinity from Princeton Theological Seminary in Princeton, New Jersey (2002).
-He holds an honorary doctorate from Northwest University (2019), and is pursuing a doctoral degree in Church Leadership and Community Witness at Emory University.
+He holds an honorary doctorate from Northwest University (2019), and received a doctoral degree in Church Leadership and Community Witness at Emory University in 2023.

-Dr. Kim grew up as a child of missionaries in Ghana, West Africa, later moving to New Jersey and Washington as his parents planted churches.
+Growing up as a child of missionaries in Ghana, West Africa, he later moved to New Jersey and Washington as his parents planted churches.
 Ordained by the Assemblies of God in 2004, he served as a church planter and worked to establish and lead Christian schools in the U.S. and abroad.
 He and his family eventually moved to Ecuador where he launched a business-as-missions enterprise, serving as the CEO of Terrayork Cacao, a successful cacao exportation company.

 He has a passion for discipleship, for planting churches, and for equipping churches and organizations to prepare followers of Jesus who will impact the world.